 - Reception, Transmission and Translation: The Global Circulation of Literature (School of Modern Languages and Cultures)

 - Literary Translation (Centre for Translation Studies)

-I have also co-led Postgraduate Research Student training events focussing on internal eximation processes and vivas.
+I have also co-led training events for Postgraduate Research Student focussing on internal eximation processes and vivas.

 Selected Conference Papers